How to set a pricing strategy

 Try these pricing tools

-To use this tool, go to your pricing settings and select “Preview what guests pay.”
-Enter the details of the stay, such as the number of guests and nights in the reservation, and you’ll be shown a breakdown of the guest’s total price and your payout.
+To use the tool, go to your pricing settings and select “Preview what guests pay.”
+Enter the details of the stay, such as the number of guests and nights in the reservation, and get a breakdown of the guest’s total price and your payout.

 Information contained in this article may have changed since publication.